Rickbi/Pyweek35/README.md

 py scr
 ```

 ## Requirements:
 - Python version 3.10.4
 - Pyxel version 1.9.13

 The game was only tested on these versions

 ## How to Play
+Move with the `UP`, `DOWN`, `LEFT` and `RIGHT` arrows

+Press `ESC` to exit

+Press `Alt` + `ENTER` to fullscreen

+Watch your WATER LEVEL, it will drop down with time, to refill it you can search for water bottles.

+The sun will make thirty, so try to avoid it and hide in the shadows.

+Find the RADIO to escape the desert

 ## Assets